-From snail-mail correspondence courses to complete digital training, distance learning has come a long way and has now reached its prime as eLearning.
+From snail-mail correspondence courses to comprehensive digital training, distance learning has come a long way and has now reached its prime as eLearning.
 Today, it’s no longer a novelty but a booming industry.
-According to analytics from Ambient Insight, the global eLearning market will continue to grow by 5% yearly, and in time will replace offline formats.
+According to statistics from Ambient Insight, the global eLearning market will continue to grow by 5% yearly, and in time will replace offline formats.

 eLearning continues to gain ground in the corporate sector.
-Businesses implement it to develop their staff, streamline their processes, and expand their reach.
+Businesses implement it to develop their staff, streamline their processes, and extend their reach.

 The term eLearning was coined by US learning guru Elliott Masie in November 1999, when he delivered his speech at the TechLearn Conference: “eLearning is the use of network technology to design, deliver, select, administer, and extend learning.”